snowplow-archive/snowplow.github.com/_posts/2015-06-30-visualizing-marketing-attribution-data-with-d3js.md

 ### How is the visualization built ?

 At the core of D3 are [selections](http://bost.ocks.org/mike/selection/).
 In simplified terms, selections are a group of elements.
-So for example, in each journey we have a group of the steps that define that journey.
+For example, in each journey we have a group of the steps that define that journey.
 We are drawing the visualization using [SVG elements](https://github.com/mbostock/d3/wiki/SVG-Shapes) so we represent each journey step as a rectangle `<rect />` element:

 {% highlight js %}
 var journeySteps = journeys.selectAll('rect') // journeys is a selection of 'g' elements